All Episodes

 I'm not kidding you.

-I went to his apartment one time with his brother and he played Barry White on the single best sound system.
+I went to his apartment one time with his brother, and he played Barry White on the single best sound system.

-If he got into a phone, he knew everything about it.
+You know, Rush, if he got into a phone, he knew everything about it.

 If he got into computers, he knew everything about it.